TUDelft-PRIME-Books/Linear-Algebra/Chapter8/QuadraticForms.md

 If (as in the central image in {numref}`Figure %s <Fig:QuadForms:DegenerateConicSections>`) the plane is close to vertical, it will intersect the cone in **two lines** through the apex.

-The transition between these situations is when the plane is tangent to the cone.
+T he last form of a degenerate conic section is the transition between these situations, i.e. when the plane is tangent to the cone.
 This yields the last possible conic section, **a line**.

 :::{figure} Images/Fig-QuadForms-DegenerateConicSections.png